tantoon94/casa0017-web-TiTan-6/README.md

 As Docker is mandatory required for this project, u need to download Docker on your Computer(Laptop).
 But pls donot install Docker on the Win directly, or it might destory the environment of your computer.

-I know you guys don't want to totally change your computer into linux (by completely reinstalling the computer).
+I know you guys don't want to completely change your computer into linux (by completely reinstalling the computer).

 So, use the virtual machines on your computer(through Hyper-V) is highly recommended for developing this project.